ewaldvveen/javascript30/README.md

 Lessons learned:
 - awesome lesson in which I became more comfortable with some array methods like filter, map, sort and reduce.

+### 05 - Flex Panel Gallery

+Lessons learned:
+- some cool dom manipulation with flexbox and javascript.
+- nesting flex-items